by Eric Chenoweth (The Shanker Blog, May 23, 2019)

 The report presents Manafort’s and Gates’s description of their own motives as purely corrupt: an intent to “monetize” their restored influence in the U.S. This conforms with their record of trading political connections for lucrative lobbying contracts to serve foreign interests.
 By itself, this made the chairman of a presidential campaign subject to a high level of influence by both foreign private interests and a foreign government.
 (Indeed, Kilimnik solicited Manafort in getting Trump to support a seemingly Putin-backed scheme to “resolve” the Ukraine conflict to Russia’s advantage.)
 Given Manafort’s unending practice of lying, however, the Special Counsel suspected there was more to the story.
 Lacking access to foreign witnesses, however, it could not determine what Kilimnik (or others) did with the information Manafort provided.
 The report states only:

-In all of those ten years working in Ukraine, Manafort relied on the ethnic Russian and Ukrainian-born Kilimnik, who was trained in languages at the GRU’s military academy.
-After being fired for compromising behavior at one assignment, the International Republican Institute, Kilimnik had attached himself to the non-Russian-speaking Manafort as his amanuensis for communications with Deripaska, with whom Manafort had financial relationships, and Ukrainian oligarchs and politicians.
+In all of those ten years working in Ukraine, Manafort relied on the ethnic Russian and Ukraine-born Kilimnik, who was trained in languages at the GRU’s military academy.
+After being fired for compromising behavior at his first assignment, the International Republican Institute, Kilimnik had attached himself to the non-Russian speaking Manafort as his amanuensis for communications with Deripaska, with whom Manafort had financial relationships, and pro-Russian Ukrainian oligarchs and politicians.
 Kilimnik retained this role after Manafort left Ukraine in 2015.
-Whether Manafort was a Russian “agent” matters little given his actual role and Kilimnik’s self-proclaimed relationship with Russian military intelligence.
+Whether Manafort was a Russian “agent” matters little given his actual role and Kilimnik’s actual relationship with Russian military intelligence.

-Manafort’s behavior might still be explained as mercenary: he would do anything for money or the prospect of money without concern for the damage caused to the countries where he worked.
+Manafort’s behavior might still be explained as mercenary: he would do anything for money or the prospect of money without concern for the damage caused to the countries where he worked or to U.S. national security interests.
 But it cannot be a full analysis.
 Manafort — after 10 years of entanglement in the world of Russian and Ukrainian oligarchs, mafias, and intelligence agencies — was subject to cooperation, blackmail or use by the Russian government and pro-Russian Ukrainian oligarchs while serving as the head of the Trump campaign and afterwards.
-Did Manafort, who offered his services to the campaign for free, also promise Trump the possibility — and ability — to utilize his Russian and pro-Russian Ukrainian assets on Trump’s behalf?
+Did Manafort, who offered his services to the Trump campaign for free, also promise Trump the possibility — and ability — to utilize his Russian and pro-Russian Ukrainian assets on Trump’s behalf?
 Or did Trump simply appreciate Manafort’s willingness to do anything to win without regard to democratic scruples?

-There are no answers in the Mueller Report nor any counter-intelligence assessment on these and other questions.
+There are no answers in the Mueller Report on these and other questions nor is there a counter-intelligence assessment (the counter-intelligence investigation has vanished).
 What is clear is that a Russian intelligence operation was fully intertwined with a U.S. presidential campaign.
 It is imperative for Congress to investigate further and to take action to prevent such foreign entanglement and influence in future presidential campaigns.

 The More Curious Case of Dmitri Simes